 This represents a 15-percent improvement over the previous-generation Golf BlueMotion, which has a carbon dioxide emissions figure of 99 g/km.

-The original Golf BlueMotion, unveiled at the Geneva Motor Show in 2007, returned at that time a class-leading 62.8 mpg with emissions of 119 g/km.
+Original Golf BlueMotion, unveiled at the Geneva Motor Show in 2007, returned at that time a class-leading 62.8 mpg with emissions of 119 g/km.

-The new Golf BlueMotion can theoretically travel up to 970 miles on a single tank, thanks to its 50-litre fuel capacity and 88.3 mpg fuel consumption.
+New Golf BlueMotion can theoretically travel up to 970 miles on a single tank, thanks to its 50-litre fuel capacity and 88.3 mpg fuel consumption.
 Since an average drive drives around 15,000 km (approx. 9,300 miles) annually, the new Golf BlueMotion only needs to be refueled 10 times a year.

 The new Golf BlueMotion’s very low consumption is thanks to its innovative lightweight design that made it 26 kg lighter in the running gear and 37 kg lighter in the body as well as engine-related modifications.